Impedance, part 2: why do LCR meters exist?

 Did we learn anything useful?

 For another piece of trivia, look at the left side of the polar plot: the negative part of the x axis corresponds to negative resistances, which aren’t common in real life — but can be simulated with active circuitry such as op-amps.
 Feasibility aside, it’s clear that a hypothetical matched “anti-resistor” placed in series with a normal one would result in a net zero resistance.
 The same idea holds for the y axis: for a single chosen sine wave frequency, it’s possible to match a capacitor with an inductor so that their influences cancel out.
-Now that we have this new analytical tool, it should be easy to understand why.

 What else?
 Oh, right: now that we know that LCR meters are actually |Z|θ meters, we can talk about the unexpected problems that arise if one tries to use them to measure R, C, and L values without understanding the underlying principles.
-(The same goes for using the meters to measure more exotic derived parameters, such as the oscillator dampening factors D and Q.)
+The same goes for using the meters to measure more exotic derived parameters, such as the oscillator dampening factors D and Q.

-For example, if you take a 10 µF multilayer ceramic capacitor, connect it to an LCR meter, and set the test frequency to 200 kHz, you might end up with a reading that looks quite a bit off.
+To illustrate, if you take a 10 µF multilayer ceramic capacitor, connect it to an LCR meter, and set the test frequency to 200 kHz, you might end up with a reading that looks quite a bit off.
 It might be tempting to blame it on the capacitor, but MLCCs are supposed to behave properly well into tens of megahertz.
 So, what’s going on?

-In this particular instance, XC works out to about 80 mΩ; that’s too low for many meters to measure accurately.
+If we plug in f = 200 kHz and C = 10 µF, XC works out to about 80 mΩ; that’s too low for many meters to measure accurately.
 If you lower the frequency to 1 kHz, the math works out to 16 Ω — a much more reasonable result.
-The issue is evident if you’re looking at the |Z| reading, but it’s easy to miss if you’re staring at the computed C value instead.
+The issue would be evident when looking at the raw |Z| reading, but it’s easy to miss if you’re staring at the computed C value instead.

 There is an inverse problem at low frequencies: a 10 pF capacitor tested at 100 Hz shows up as an impedance of 160 MΩ.
 Switching to 50 kHz puts the impedance at several hundred kΩ, which is much easier to deal with.
 Either way, LCR meters are not nearly as plug-and-play as they might seem.